-Office Assistant: Your work in the office may include, among other things - maintaining our website and Facebook and Instagram page; communicating with external organizations to solicit volunteers and/or donations; keeping our profiles up-to-date on the various volunteering websites we are on, and posting new information as necessary; creating new media such as brochures, videos, posters, etc; writing our newsletter; various other tasks as required, or other projects you believe may benefit Caras Alegres.
+Your work in the office may include, among other things, maintaining our website, Facebook, and Instagram page; communicating with external organizations to solicit volunteers and/or donations; keeping our profiles up-to-date on various volunteering websites we are on and posting new information as necessary; creating new media such as brochures, videos, posters, etc.; helping write our newsletter; and various other tasks as required or that believe may benefit Caras Alegres.

-Manual Work: Past jobs have included: painting the walls and stairs; fixing leaks in the roof, reorganizing and cleaning our storage areas; building shelving and maintenance work for the CALI project; decorating class rooms and walls with murals; other tasks as they’ve come up.
-If you’re comfortable with the city you can also run errands and various other tasks around the city.
+Past jobs have included: painting walls and stairs; fixing leaks on the roof, reorganizing and cleaning our storage areas, decorating classrooms and walls with murals, and other tasks as they’ve come up.
+If you’re comfortable with the city, you can also run errands and various other tasks around the city.

-Qualities: We are looking for someone who is responsible, committed to our mission and vision, open-minded, is a good team member and can follow direction well, ready to have a lot of fun and maybe get a little messy!
+- Qualities: We are looking for someone who is responsible, committed to our mission and vision, open-minded, a good team member, able to follow direction well, and is ready to have a lot of fun and maybe get a little messy!

-Experience: Past experience not required, but that could be useful – working with children in leadership roles, working in diverse settings, marketing, administration, social media, business experience, coaching or mentoring roles
+Past experience is not required, but that could be useful (e.g. working with children in leadership roles, working in diverse settings, marketing, administration, social media, business experience, coaching or mentoring roles)

-Spanish Level: We only require a basic level of Spanish for participating in our afterschool programs, but you will benefit from an Intermediate or Advanced level if you wish to participate in the classrooms, daycare, and especially if working with the women of CALI
+Spanish Level: We only require a basic level of Spanish for participating in our afterschool program but you will benefit from an intermediate or advanced level.
+If you wish to work as a development assistant, you should have fluent English and intermediate to advanced Spanish.

 Volunteering with Caras Alegres can be a rich and very rewarding experience.